 A good ground at these FM frequencies is mandatory in keeping RF currents in nearby audio equipment to a minimum.
-RF usually shows up in one of two ways-feedback or high noise, and in some cases both.
+RF usually shows up in one of two ways - feedback or high noise, and in some cases both.
 It should be pointed out that even a small amount of unshielded wire makes a very efficient antenna for FM frequencies.
 If RF from the cabinet field is transferred to the grids of the audio equipment, it is rectified and shows up as noise or feedback.
 We strongly recommend a single common ground point from the transmitter base to a good grounding system such as a water pipe or actual earthing ground.

-2.6 Cooling -
+2.6 Cooling

-The transmitter is air cooled and approximately 2.5 KW of heat are developed and dissipated through the air outlet in the top of the transmitter.
+The transmitter is air cooled and several kilowatts of heat are developed and dissipated through the air outlet in the top of the transmitter.
 It may be necessary to provide a means of exhausting this air from the transmitter room or enclosure.
-Hear is a major enemy to electronic component deterioration.
+Heat is a major enemy to electronic component deterioration.
 A good system of removing the heated air from the transmitter and the transmitter room, and providing cool air for the air inlet of the transmitter will greatly prolong the life of the transmitter and its components.
-(2.5 KW equals approximately 142 BTU/Min.)
+Duct work, if installed, should not provide any back pressure to the power amplifier enclosure.
+At no point should the duct work have less of a cross sectional area than the opening at the top of the transmitter.
+Sharp, right-angle bends are not permissible.
+Where it is necessary to turn a right-angle, a radius type bend should be used.

 There are many installation possibilities.
 Each and every installation is somewhat different.
-Therefore, it is not possible to give complete detailed information on the transmitter cooling.
+Therefore, it is not possible to give complete detailed information on the transmitter ducting.
 Only general information can be supplied.
 As a suggestion, contact a local heating and cooling contractor for a detailed analysis of the problem.

-After the transmitter has operated at full output a number of hours, a temperature rise inside the transmitter must not exceed a rise of 20° C above the ambient measured at the air intake of the blower and must not rise above 60° C under any circumstances.
-(20° C equals 68° F; 60° C equals 140° F).
+After the transmitter has operated in full output a number of hours, a temperature rise inside the transmitter must not exceed a rise of 20°C above the ambient measured at the air intake of the blower and must not rise above 60°C under any circumstances.